JupiterOne/graph-cisco-secure-endpoint/docs/jupiterone.md

 integration connects directly to [Cisco AMP for Endpoints REST API][1] to obtain endpoint protection and configuration information.

-Configure the integration by providing the following details:

-- API Endpoint (Hostname)
+## Cisco AMP + JupiterOne Integration Benefits

+- Visualize Cisco AMP endpoint agents and the devices they protect in the JupiterOne graph.
+- Map Cisco AMP endpoint agents to devices and devices to the employee who is the owner.
+- Monitor changes to Cisco AMP endpoints using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Cisco AMP endpoints and the devices they protect to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires the endpoint hostname of the Cisco AMP account.
+The API Client ID and Key are also required
+- You must have permission in JupiterOne to install new integrations.

+## Integration Instance Configuration

+To generating Client ID and API Key:

+- Log in to your **AMP for Endpoints Console**.
+- Go to **Accounts** > **API Credentials**.
-- API Client ID
+- Click **New API Credentials** to generate the Client ID and secure API Key.
-- API Key

 Valid API Endpoints include:

 - `api.amp.cisco.com`
 - `api.apjc.amp.cisco.com`
 - `api.eu.amp.cisco.com`

-To generating Client ID and API Key:

-- Log in to your **AMP for Endpoints Console**.
-- Go to **Accounts** > **API Credentials**.
-- Click **New API Credentials** to generate the Client ID and secure API Key.

 ## Entities